MaxwellKuo47/tradingEngine/README.md

 - **Go (Golang)**: Primary programming language, chosen for its performance and concurrency support.
 Preference given to official Go libraries to ensure optimal performance.
 - **PostgreSQL**: Robust relational database used for storing and querying persistent data, ensuring data integrity and efficient access.
 - **Redis**: Utilizes sorted sets to manage order prices as keys for queue access, and implements FIFO (First-In-First-Out) queues for efficient order processing.
-- **Docker (optional)**: Used for containerization, ensuring consistent environments and ease of deployment.
+- **Docker**: Used for containerization, ensuring consistent environments and ease of deployment.

 Each technology has been selected to optimize the performance and scalability of the trading engine, ensuring quick processing of high-frequency trading data.